← BACK TO RESOURCES

 We hear this a lot: 'We know we need to switch, but now isn't the right time.'
 And look, we get it.
 Migrations are disruptive.
 Your team is busy.
 There's always something more urgent.
 But here's the math that most teams don't do: every month you stay on a platform that doesn't convert is revenue you're permanently losing.
 Not deferring.
 Losing.

-If your checkout flow converts at 45% and a better one would convert at 65%, you're leaving 20% of your potential patients on the table every single month.
-Over a year, that compounds into a staggering amount of lost revenue.
+As a hypothetical example: if your checkout conversion improved by 20 percentage points, you'd recover that share of patients you're currently losing every month.
+Over a year, that compounds into a significant amount of recovered revenue.
 And it's not just the direct revenue; it's the lifetime value of every patient who bounced at checkout and never came back.

 The cost of migration is a one-time expense.
 The cost of staying on a platform that doesn't convert is a recurring one.